 Alongside the machinery and plant portfolio, GEA's "Design for Sustainability" principles also apply to service parts.
 These include both spare parts and packaging materials for GEA products.
 In the reporting period, the Separation Business Unit was already able to implement a circular economy strategy in accordance with the five Rs (reduce, re-use, repair, remanufacture and recycle) for 90 percent of all service parts.
 By 2026, all other business units will introduce the circular economy for spare parts and packaging materials.
 By implementing this circular approach, which extends product life cycles and conserves resources, GEA can improve its own and its customers' sustainability in a way that can be both monitored and measured.
 This puts GEA in a pioneering position in the mechanical and plant engineering sector.
-The initiative is also supported by the scientific community: GEA works with universities and participates in consortia projects, jointly developing and testing circular economy methods as part of a close cooperation between researchers and industry.
-Strategies, principles and new methods are developed, discussed and assessed based on case studies provided by the participating companies.
+The initiative is also supported by the scientific community: GEA works with universities and participates in consortia projects, jointly developing and testing circular economy methods are developed, discussed and assessed based on case studies provided by the participating companies.